ChrisFiola/chrisfiola.github.io/_updates/en/new-home.md

 ---
 # News Article

+Great new!
 I have been contacted today by Journal Metro for a news article about the bursary I received in May from Beneva and FAEQ.
 Once the article is out I will share it on my homepage with a new section showing all the recent articles about me.

 Be on the lookout for this new update!